Workout Harder: Go Big

 9. Log Your Workouts:

 One great way to motivate yourself is to literally compete with yourself.
 You are one in a million and thus you cannot try to accomplish what others are doing.

 Make it a habit to take notes of all that you have done during a workout.
 This will help you note higher targets that you will be encouraged to achieve, piling on the motivation!

 10. Social Media Shout-Out

-It feels great when your friends appreciate your hard work that goes into your workouts.
+It feels great when your friends appreciate the hard work that goes into your workouts.
 Share your workout details socially and get encouragement and also advice from other fitness freaks.

 Not only will this provide great motivation but it also helps to encourage you to be even greater!